r0bert-t/personal-voice-rag/README.md

 ## System Architecture

-Personal voice agent is using [Ollama](https://ollama.com/) as the core LLM engine, open-source [LangChain development framework](https://www.langchain.com/) that acts as a bridge between the AI model and data sources.
-For storing user data it was used [Chroma](https://www.trychroma.com/) vector database .
+Personal voice agent is using [Ollama](https://ollama.com/) as the core LLM engine, open-source [LangChain](https://www.langchain.com/) development framework that acts as a bridge between the AI model and data sources.
+To store user data (e.g. PDF files) it was used [Chroma](https://www.trychroma.com/) vector database .

 ### Ollama
 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

 ### LLM model
-[Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) is a lightweight text model that runs smoothly on almost any modern personal computer and achieves fast response speeds on standard CPUs, Apple Silicon, or dedicated graphics cards.
-It offers maximum context window of 128K tokens
+Meta's [Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) is a lightweight text model that runs smoothly on almost any modern personal computer and achieves fast response speeds on standard CPUs, Apple Silicon or dedicated graphics cards.
+It offers maximum context window of 128K tokens.
 Of course it is possible to use other models available in [Ollama library](https://ollama.com/library) depending on the available hardware performance.

 ### Embedding model